“The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence” – Charles Bukowski

 – Do you feel you are a fraud?

 Well, you are not alone.
-Many feel and believe as you do.
+Many feels and believe as you do.
 These are indicators of imposter syndrome.

 Let’s talk about imposter syndrome.